How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each white, film-coated, round, biconvex tablet, marked with "GX EF3" on one side and "M" on the other, contains busulfan 2 mg.
-Nonmedicinal ingredients: anhydrous lactose, magnesium stearate, and pregelatinized starch; film coating: hypromellose (hydroxypropyl methylcellulose), titanium, and triacetin.
+Each white, film-coated, round, biconvex tablet, marked with "GX EF3" on one side and "M" on the other, contains 2 mg of busulfan.
+Nonmedicinal ingredients: anhydrous lactose, magnesium stearate, and pregelatinized starch; film coating hypromellose (hydroxypropyl methylcellulose), titanium, and triacetin.

 How should I use this medication?

 The recommended dose and dosing schedule of busulfan varies according to the specific type of cancer being treated, the response to therapy, other medications or treatments being used, and is also based on body size.
 Busulfan is either taken as oral tablet(s) daily or injected into a vein through a site on the skin that has been specially prepared for this purpose.

 The dose should be taken at the same time each day to have the best effect.
 Your doctor may want you to drink extra fluids while taking this medication to prevent kidney problems.